vibspatial/VisiumHD_registration_bigwarp/README.md

 1. Open the Fiji version specified in the prerequisites above.
 2. Navigate to:
    `Plugins > BigDataViewer-Playground > BDVDataset > Create BDV Dataset [Bio-Formats]`
-3. In the dialog that appears, click `Add files...` and provide the paths to the **high-resolution H&E image** and the **transcript image**.
-The H&E and transcript image should ideally contain clear tissue structures or even nuclei that can be used to place landmarks in both images.
+3. In the dialog that appears, click `Add files...` and provide the paths to the **high-resolution H&E image** and the **transcript density image**.
+The H&E and transcript density image should ideally contain clear tissue structures or even nuclei that can be used to place landmarks in both images.

 **Important**: Make sure to set the `Physical units of the dataset` to `MICROMETER` and the `Plane Origin Convention` to `TOP LEFT`!